dylan7474/ESP32-Radar1090-FNK0103/README.md

 # ClosestPlane ESP32

-An Arduino-compatible sketch for ESP32 boards that connects to a dump1090 server and renders a sweeping radar view on a 4 inch Freenove EPS32 Display (FNK0103).
-Aircraft within the selected range appear as blips and a short tone plays as the sweep crosses each target.
-Volume, radar range and sweep speed are controlled with two rotary encoders and saved to EEPROM.
+An Arduino-compatible sketch for the Freenove ESP32 4.0" display board (FNK0103) that connects to a dump1090 server and renders a simple radar status panel on the integrated TFT.
+The display shows the closest aircraft, distance, bearing, altitude, track, and connection status so you can keep an eye on nearby traffic at a glance.

 ## Required Libraries

-Install the following libraries in the Arduino IDE before compiling:
+Install the following libraries in the Arduino IDE (or via `arduino-cli`) before compiling:

-- **ESP32 board support** (`esp32` by Espressif) – provides WiFi, HTTPClient, Wire and I2S functionality.
+- **ESP32 board support** (`esp32` by Espressif) – provides WiFi and HTTPClient functionality.
-- **Adafruit GFX Library**
-- **Adafruit SH110X**
-- **ArduinoJson**
+- **ArduinoJson** – parses the `aircraft.json` feed from dump1090.
-- **SimpleRotary** – handles the rotary encoders for volume and range control.
+- **TFT_eSPI** – drives the 4" IPS TFT included with the Freenove board.
+Configure the library's `User_Setup_Select.h`/`User_Setup.h` files for the FNK0103 before compiling.

 ## Hardware Connections

-Connect the following components to your ESP32:

-- **SH1106 128×64 OLED** (I²C): SDA → GPIO21, SCL → GPIO22, plus 3.3 V and GND.
-- **MAX98357A I2S amplifier**: BCLK → GPIO17, LRCLK → GPIO16, DIN → GPIO27, SD → GPIO19, 3.3 V and GND.
-- **Range rotary encoder**: A → GPIO33, B → GPIO4, switch → GPIO23.
-- **Mode/volume rotary encoder**: A → GPIO25, B → GPIO32, switch → GPIO2.
+The sketch targets the Freenove FNK0103 kit where the ESP32, TFT backplane and touch buttons share a common PCB.
+No external wiring is required beyond providing power and ensuring the TFT_eSPI library is configured for the panel that ships with the kit.
+If you adapt the sketch to another ESP32 + TFT combination, update the TFT_eSPI pin definitions accordingly.

 ## Setup
-1. Rename `config.h` with your WiFi credentials, dump1090 server address and your latitude/longitude.
-Adjust I2S pin numbers if required.
+1. Update `config.h` with your WiFi credentials, dump1090 server address and your latitude/longitude.
-2. Ensure the libraries above are installed in the Arduino IDE.
+2. Ensure the libraries above are installed in the Arduino IDE and that TFT_eSPI is configured for the Freenove display.
-3. Open `closestPlane.ino` in the Arduino IDE, select your ESP32 board and the correct port.
+3. Open `freenove.ino` in the Arduino IDE, select your ESP32 board and the correct port.
 4. Compile and upload.

 ## Operation
-- The display shows a radar sweep of aircraft within range.
-Each time the sweep crosses a target a short beep is produced.
-- Rotate the mode/volume encoder to adjust beep volume, sweep speed, alert distance, or to rotate the radar through the four compass points when compass mode is selected.
-- Press the mode/volume encoder to cycle between these control modes.
-- Rotate the range encoder to adjust radar range.
-- Long-press the range encoder to power off.
-- Settings persist in EEPROM and a small antenna icon indicates a good data connection.
-- Aircraft predicted to pass within the alert radius flash on the radar and trigger a single alert tone.
-The display shows minutes until the closest inbound aircraft reaches minimum distance.
-- Each aircraft is tracked individually in an `alertedFlights` list so it will only trigger the siren once while inbound.
-- The alarm sounds again only if that aircraft leaves the inbound zone (bearing difference over 90° or cross-track distance beyond the alert radius) and later re-enters, or if a different aircraft meets the inbound criteria.
+- The TFT lists the closest aircraft detected within the configured radius and highlights whether it is inbound.
+- Connection, WiFi strength and fetch timing are summarised near the bottom of the display.
+- Aircraft distance, bearing, altitude, track and estimated arrival (for inbound flights) refresh every five seconds while the ESP32 maintains a WiFi link to the dump1090 server.

 ## Building in a Codex/Codespace Environment